gregmarine/ByGregMarine.com/Blog/src/2024/06/26_i-get-a-teekit.md

 I found out that the colleague I mentioned the other day is getting extended through the end of July now.
 Just 2 days ago, he was looking at this being his last week with the company.
 Now, he's going to be around for another month...LOL I am reminded today that the only constant in life is change...hehehe I'm happy to get to continue working with him for another month.
 And I hope this change in status is a good thing for him.

 I noticed something about my routine this week.
 This sort of just happened and I believe it is a result of how I've been doing my schedule this month.
 I have become so efficient with my lunch hour that I now make and eat my lunch, do that day's *Bible in a Year* reading session, and go for a mile walk at an exercise pace.
 I don't feel rushed to get all of that done.
 It just happens.
 I really love this and hope it becomes a habit.
-If could even evolve into part of my lifestyle.
+It could even evolve into part of my lifestyle.
 We shall see...hehehe

 Today's *The Chosen* devotional (book 2, day 22) was another one of those *mind's eye* opening messages.
 It wasn't exactly about what I was talking about above.
 But it did spark a thought about what I said concerning not asking God for what I desire.
 Perhaps it isn't about me having the wrong desires.
 Perhaps I'm just not confident in what I desire.
 Or more accurately, I'm not confident God will give me what I desire because I feel unworthy.